iiasa/message-ix-models/doc/transport/input.rst

 Dimensions: :math:`(n, t)` with transport modes expressed in the :math:`t` dimensions.
 Units: dimensionless

+node = R12_AFR [1]_
+   These new estimates are mainly based on IMAGE regional estimates (average of EA, WA, and SA) after discussion with Jarmo as well as an additional literature search + guesstimates from vehicle count etc.
+   Still, no comprehensive source to validate these.
+   Only broad qualitative impressions formed from the literature.
+   More details in [other] notes.

 node = R12_CHN
    (Comments by A. Javaid from `message_data#538 (comment) <https://github.com/iiasa/message_data/issues/538#issuecomment-1934663340>`__.)